nsf/gocode/README.md

  4. Autocompletion should work now.
 Use `<C-x><C-o>` for autocompletion (omnifunc autocompletion).

+Alternatively take a look at the vundle/pathogen friendly repo: https://github.com/Blackrush/vim-gocode.

 ### Emacs setup

 In order to install emacs script, you need to fulfill the following steps: